what-now/Q3-Project/README.md

 ## Future Development

-  * making it better
-  * fixing all bugs
-  * making it prettier
+  * build in React Native
+  * add ability to share tasks with other users